Bluebells and more spring wildflowers in Carley State Park, Minnesota

 Fees

-Recent changes mean almost all park fees in all Minnesota state parks must be paid online or at park office.
+Recent changes mean almost all park fees in all Minnesota state parks must be paid online or at a park office.

 All motor vehicles in the park must have a Minnesota State Park permit.
-(Either a single day permit or an annual pass).
+(Either a single-day permit or an annual pass).
 There is no park office at Carley (the office is located 15 miles away at Whitewater State Park) and permits are no longer available at the park via self-pay envelopes.
 If you don’t buy your permit in advance, you must buy your permit online or run over to Whitewater when that office is open.

 So, purchase your pass in advance.
 DON’T count on the office being open or getting a phone signal to connect to the internet to buy your permit when you arrive.